The lithium market is hot right now. Before you leap in and start investing in this important metal, learn these five basic lithium facts.

 4. There are many different types of lithium products

+Fourth on our list of lithium facts is that there are various types of lithium products out there, and many different applications for the element.
 After lithium is extracted from a deposit, it is often processed into lithium carbonate, lithium hydroxide or lithium metal.
 Battery-grade lithium carbonate and lithium hydroxide can be used to make cathode material for lithium-ion batteries.
 Most contaminants must be removed in order for either material to be considered battery grade.

 In addition to battery-grade materials, there is also a market for technical-grade lithium.
 Technical-grade lithium products, such as technical-grade lithium concentrate, sell for a cheaper price than battery-grade products, and are used in applications such as glass and ceramics.
 Technical-grade lithium products must have very low concentrations of iron.